daver234/Recipe-Finder/README.md

 ....more to come

 ## Offline
 If no cellular or WiFi is detected, no results will be shown on launch but a message will appear asking the user to tap in the search bar to get a list of previous searches.
 Then by tapping on any of those search terms, a list of 30 recipes from that search term will appear.
 It is limited to 30 right now.
 Tap the search bar again and load one of the other search terms, all offline.
 The images are stored offline as well using Kingfisher.
+Individual receipe details (for the saved search terms) are available offline except for the ingredients.

 ## Use Of CoreData
 The search terms are store and retrieved in CoreData.
 Support is there for CoreData in iOS9 and above.
 Apple changed how CoreData works in iOS 10 (maybe iOS 9.1?).
 The offline list of 30 recipes is stored using the Disk framework into the local cache storage.
 With further work, perhaps this could be stored in CoreData.
 Right now, the CoreData stack code is in the AppDelegate but probably should be moved out into a separate class.
 Migrations are not supported at this time.